TheStellarScientist/mathematical_biology/population_dynamics/README.md

 Questions include:

-* How does environmental noise alter cycle period and amplitude?
+* How does environmental noise change cycle period and amplitude?
 * How variable does predator lag become?
 * How does noise affect minimum prey and predator densities?
 * What is the probability that either population falls below a quasi-extinction threshold?